ojaschauhan44/Spiderfoot-Terraform-Deployment/README.md

 Deploy the Spiderfoot tool by Terraform

-Download the code to your machine install terraform getinto the project directory run the command: terraform apply
+Download the code to your machine, install terraform, getinto the project directory, run the command: terraform apply